MoralCode/ClassClock/README.md

 ### iOS

-1. Navigate to https://classclock.app in Safari (not tested on other browsers)
+1. Navigate to ClassClock in Safari (not tested on other browsers)
 2. Click the "Share" or "Action" button (it looks like a square with an arrow pointing up out of the top)
 3. Click "Add to Home Screen" on the bottom row (you might have to scroll sideways to see it)
 4. Click "Done" in the top corner of the screen to add it to your home screen.